heykayla/my-writing/how-to_guides/how_to_add_files_using_git.md

 ### Step 4: Create a new file

-To **create** a new file in your cloned repository on your local computer, run the `touch` command followed by the title of the file you're creating.
+To **create** a new file in your cloned repository, run the `touch` command followed by the filename you're giving it.

 ```
 >:$ git touch hello_world.md